Bugsy Siegel: Death

 On the night of June 20, 1947, Siegel sat on a sofa reading a copy of the Los Angeles Times, together with his associate Allen Smiley, in the living room of 810 North Linden Drive, the Beverly Hills mansion that he had leased for his girlfriend Virginia Hill.
 Also present in the residence were Hill's brother, Chick Hill; Chick's girlfriend; Jerry Mason; and Eung S. Lee, the residence's cook.

 A little before 11:00 p.m., an unknown assailant fired into the living room through a window with a .30 caliber M1 carbine at a range of just fourteen feet from an archway in the driveway of the house, resting his weapon on a trellis just outside the window.
 The assailant could not be seen from the street due to an abundance of shrubbery.
 A total of nine rounds were fired, "four of which found their mark.
 One hit the bridge of [Siegel]'s nose and ripped out his left eye, a second entered his right cheek and exited at the back of his neck, and two hit him in the chest."
 According to Muir, who was "one of the first reporters on the scene," and who had spoken to Siegel earlier that day, the remaining shots "destroyed a white marble statue of Bacchus on a grand piano, and then lodged in the far wall."
 Muir also stated that she noticed Siegel's left eyeball lying on the ground, and "picked up the sliver of flesh from which his long eyelashes extended."
 Smiley's arm had been grazed by a bullet, but he was otherwise unharmed.

 Clark Fogg, the senior forensic specialist in the Beverly Hills Police Department, concluded that Siegel was most likely slain by two shooters, claiming that "it would have been nearly impossible for just one gunman" to make such precise shots to his face because "the mobster's head would have turned upon impact from the first bullet."
 No one was ever charged with killing Siegel, and the murder remains officially unsolved.

 One theory holds that Siegel's death was due to his excessive spending and possible theft of money from the mob.
 In 1946, a meeting had been held with the "board of directors" of the National Crime Syndicate in Havana, so that Luciano, who by that time had been exiled in Sicily, could attend.
 A contract on Siegel's life was the conclusion.
 According to Stacher, Lansky reluctantly agreed to the decision.
+The coordination of the hit was evidenced by its immediate aftermath: Just minutes after Siegel was gunned down in Beverly Hills, three of Lansky's associates (Gus Greenbaum, Moe Sedway and David Berman) walked into the Flamingo Hotel and announced a change in management.
+The men who took over were Moe Sedway, Gus Greenbaum, David Berman and Moris Rosen, a mob associate and investor who helped organize the buyout of Siegel's remaining interest.